Jenusdy/DEGURBA_BPS/README.md

 This code is implementation of DEGURBA Methods from "Applying the Degree of Urbanisation, A METHODOLOGICAL MANUAL TO DEFINE CITIES, TOWNS AND RURAL AREAS FOR INTERNATIONAL COMPARISONS" published by EUROSTAT, 2021.

+This code is coded by Achmad Fauzi Bagus Firmansyah.
+Contact me in achm.firmansyah@gmail.com